labolagen/laravel-generator/README.md

 1. Install [rappasoft/laravel-boilerplate](http://laravel-boilerplate.com)
 2. `composer require labolagen/laravel-generator:^6.0-dev`
 3. `php artisan vendor:publish --provider="Labolagen\Generator\LabolagenGeneratorServiceProvider"`
+4. `php artisan labolagen:publish`
-4. Use it as `InfyOmLabs/laravel-generator`.
+5. Use it as `InfyOmLabs/laravel-generator`.

 Because `laravel-boilerplate` is using CoreUI, so I've just implemented `coreui-templates`, it doesn't support `adminlte-templates` or any other templates which InfyOmLabs provided.